Description

 end

-- One explanation for this issue could be that the syslog server does not support octet-counted framing, a function specified in RFC6587 section 3.4.1.
+- One possible explanation for this issue may be that the syslog server does not support octet-counted framing, a function specified in RFC6587 section 3.4.1.

 - As a primer, the FortiGate will send multiple logs per packet to the syslog server when using TCP-based syslog.
 By comparison, UDP-based syslog results in one log message sent per packet.